Rules of Tennis

 When Do Players Switch Sides?

-Players change ends of the court: After every odd-numbered game.
+Players change ends of the court after every odd-numbered game.